nibble-club/nibble/backend/README.md

 chmod 400 ~/.ssh/dev-ssh_key_pair.pem
 ```

 The final step is to assume your role in `nibble-development` from the command line.
-Do do this, call the `aws_mfa.py` script in the `ops` directory, with 1 argument: your current MFA code.
+Do do this, call `aws_mfa` with 1 argument: your current MFA code (this will work as long as you ran the `pip3 install` command above).
 This will create a new profile locally called `nibble-deploy`, in which you are authenticated with MFA (which allows you to do most things) have assumed the deployment role.
 It only lasts for 8 hours, so you'll need to do this once (or twice) a day.

 Now, in this directory, run `make init`.
 You should only need to run this once per machine (unless you delete your local .terraform directory).
 This sets you up locally in your own workspace, so your changes will not affect other people's work.